Spain halts official album charts due to coronavirus crisis

 Meanwhile, the coronavirus also continues to cause disruption for live shows and festivals.
 Last month, Barcelona’s Primavera Sound was postponed until the end of August.

-In a statement to NME, organisers of the event – which was originally due to take place in June – assured that they are working to secure as many of the same artists for their revised line-up.
+In a statement to NME, organisers of the event – which was originally due to take place in June – assured that they were working to secure as many of the same artists for their revised line-up.
 They also confirmed that ticket details would be confirmed in due course.

 “We know that for many people this is a very complicated situation, that’s why we’re working on different solutions,” a spokesperson told NME.
 “As soon as the state of alarm in Spain is over, we are confident we’ll be able to offer our audience several options, which our team is working on.”